Oak Ridge High School (Tennessee): Notable honors

-The Oak Ridge High School orchestra was founded by Edgar Meyer, Sr. in 1970 and was directed by him until 1988.
+The Oak Ridge High School orchestra was founded by Edgar Meyer Sr. in 1970 and was directed by him until 1988.
 His son, Edgar Meyer, was an ORHS student and is now an internationally renowned bassist and composer who has won four Grammy's.
 Beginning in 1988, the orchestra was led by Jenifer Van Tol for more than 25 years.
 Van Tol was succeeded by Doug Phillips in 2014.

-The Oak Ridge high school band (or Wildband), currently directed by Michael Spirko, formerly directed by Thomas Wade (retired 2012), Chuck Yost, Jeff Kile and Dale Pendley, consists of two bands: symphonic and concert.
+The Oak Ridge High School Band (or Wildband), currently directed by Michael Spirko, formerly directed by Thomas Wade (retired 2012), Chuck Yost, Jeff Kile and Dale Pendley, consists of two bands: symphonic and concert.

 In 2009, ROAR teacher Beth Estep won the Titans Teacher of the Year Award for her outstanding performance and care for her students graduation.

 In 2011, Seniors Cassee Cain and Ziyuan Liu won the Siemens Competition for their work using an Xbox Kinect to analyze the walking patterns of people with prosthetics.

-In March, 2012, The Oak Ridge Wildbots FIRST Robotics Competition Team in their Rookie year won the Rookie All-Star award at the Smoky Mountain Regional Competition at the Knoxville Convention Center.
-They would go on to compete at the FIRST Championship in St. Louis from April 25–29.
-Ultimately placing 68th out of 100 in the Curie division.
-In March 2013, The Secret City Wildbots FIRST Robotics Competition team in their second year won the Smokey Mountain Regional in Knoxville, TN, along with the HVA RoHAWKtics and Red Nation (Halls), and proceeded to the FIRST Championship in St. Louis.
+In March 2012, The Oak Ridge Wildbots FIRST Robotics Competition Team in their rookie year won the Rookie All-Star award at the Smoky Mountain Regional Competition at the Knoxville Convention Center.
+They would go on to compete at the FIRST Championship in St. Louis from April 25–29, ultimately placing 68th out of 100 in the Curie division.
+In March 2013, The Secret City Wildbots FIRST Robotics Competition team in their second year won the Smokey Mountain Regional in Knoxville, TN, along with the Hardin Valley Academy RoHAWKtics and Halls High School Red Nation, and proceeded to the FIRST Championship in St. Louis.